alt3/cakebox/docs/sources/tutorials/updating-your-box.md

 up-and-running, exactly as they did on your old Virtual Machine.

 > **Note:** please remember that only Cakebox.yaml provisioned entities
 > will be re-created.
-You will obviously still lose your old logfiles,
+You will obviously still lose logfiles,
 > temporary files and anything you've changed manually.